onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 the current balance.

-Lastly, there is a resource called `VaultMinter`, which provides the admin with a function to mint tokens to `FungibleToken` receiver capability.
+Lastly, there is a resource called `VaultMinter`, which provides the admin with a function to mint tokens to a `FungibleToken` receiver capability.
 This is given as a capability of the needed type; `&AnyResource{Receiver}` can be any resource that implements the Receiver interface.